-Having an excused absence does not excuse the student from doing the work for the classes they have missed.
+An excused absence does not excuse the student from doing the work for the classes they have missed.
 Students must communicate with their teachers to receive any missed assignments.

-Students are allowed no more than 3 unexcused absences from class/school for each of the 4 terms and no more than 12 unexcused absences for the year.
-Students with more than 3 unexcused absences in a term can receive a grade of "NC" on their report card.
-Students should refer to their teachers' syllabi for specific teacher attendance policy.
+Students are allowed no more than 3 unexcused absences from class/school can be referred for attendance intervention.
+Students should refer to their teachers' syllability for specific teacher attendance policy.